-While buying the insurance plan, he come across riders and learnshow they can make his insurance policy even more meaningful.
+While buying a term insurance plan, he come across riders and learns how they can make his insurance policy even more meaningful.

 This gets him thinking and he does a bit of browsing to understand exactly how insurance riders work and how he can benefit from them.